 Cellist Merry Peckham is a dedicated performing artist and a longtime educator who has developed a host of accomplished performers.
-She joins the New England Conservatory faculty in Fall 2017 as chair of the College chamber music program and as a chamber music coach in both the College and Preparatory School.

 B.M. with honors, Indiana University; M.M., Eastman School of Music; additional studies at Yale University and Ohio State University.
 Her teachers and mentors include Janos Starker, Aldo Parisot, Paul Katz, Peter Salaff, and Toby Perlman.